-- "(a) Upon written request, victims and surviving immediate family members of crime shall have the following rights: - (1) To be informed by the police and the prosecuting attorney of the final disposition of the case.
+"(a) Upon written request, victims and surviving immediate family members of crime shall have the following rights:

+(1) To be informed by the police and the prosecuting attorney of the final disposition of the case.
 If the crime charged is a felony, the victim or a surviving immediate family member shall be notified of major developments in the case and whenever the defendant or perpetrator is released from custody.
-The victim or a surviving immediate family member shall also be consulted and advised about plea bargaining by the prosecuting attorney; - (2) To be notified by the prosecuting attorney if a court proceeding to which they have been subpoenaed will not proceed as scheduled; - (3) To receive protection from threats or harm; - (4) To be informed by the police, victim/witness counselor, or other criminal justice personnel, of financial assistance and other social services available as a result of being a witness to or a victim of crime, including information on how to apply for the assistance and services; - (5) To be provided by the court, whenever possible, with a secure waiting area during court proceedings that does not require them to be in close proximity to defendants and families and friends of defendants; - (6) To have any stolen or other personal property expeditiously returned by law enforcement agencies when the property is no longer needed as evidence.
-If feasible, all the property, except weapons, currency, contraband, property subject to evidentiary analysis, and property, the ownership of which is disputed, shall be returned to the person within ten days of being taken; and - (7) To be informed by the department of public safety of changes planned by the department in the custodial status of the offender that allows or results in the release of the offender into the community, including escape, furlough, work release, placement on supervised release, release on parole, release on bail bond, release on appeal bond, and final discharge at the end of the prison term. - (b) Upon written request, the victim or the parent or guardian of a minor or incapacitated victim of an offense under section 707-730, 707-731, or 707-732(1)(a) shall have the right to be informed of the human immunodeficiency virus (HIV) status of the person who has been convicted or a juvenile who has been adjudicated under that section and to receive counseling regarding HIV.
+The victim or a surviving immediate family member shall also be consulted and advised about plea bargaining by the prosecuting attorney;

+(2) To be notified by the prosecuting attorney if a court proceeding to which they have been subpoenaed will not proceed as scheduled;

+(3) To receive protection from threats or harm;

+(4) To be informed by the police, victim/witness counselor, or other criminal justice personnel, of financial assistance and other social services available as a result of being a witness to or a victim of crime, including information on how to apply for the assistance and services;

+(5) To be provided by the court, whenever possible, with a secure waiting area during court proceedings that does not require them to be in close proximity to defendants and families and friends of defendants;

+(6) To have any stolen or other personal property expeditiously returned by law enforcement agencies when the property is no longer needed as evidence.
+If feasible, all the property, except weapons, currency, contraband, property subject to evidentiary analysis, and property, the ownership of which is disputed, shall be returned to the person within ten days of being taken; and parole, release on bail bond, release on appeal bond, and final discharge at the end of the prison term. (b) Upon written request, the victim or the parent or guardian of a minor or incapacitated victim of an offense under section 707-730, 707-731, or 707-732(1)(a) shall have the right to be informed of the human immunodeficiency virus (HIV) status of the person who has been convicted or a juvenile who has been adjudicated under that section and to receive counseling regarding HIV.
 The testing shall be performed according to the protocols set forth in section 325-17.
 Upon request of the victim, or the parent or guardian of a minor or incapacitated victim, the department of health shall provide counseling.